 House Extension Cost — What to Expect

-One of the biggest questions homeowners ask is: “How much will my house extension cost?”
+One of the most common questions we hear: "How much will my extension cost?"
 The answer depends on several factors:

-Size and type of extension – A small single-storey addition will naturally cost less than a double-storey or wrap-around project.
+- Size and type — A single-storey addition costs less than a double-storey or wrap-around project.

-Materials and finishes – High-end materials such as bi-fold doors, skylights, and premium flooring increase the budget.
+- Materials and finishes — Bifold doors, skylights, and premium flooring all add to the budget.

-Planning and permissions – Some extensions fall under permitted development, while others require full planning applications.
+- Planning and permissions — Some extensions fall under Permitted Development; others need a full planning application.

 Why House Extensions Are a Smart Investment